On Degrees of Freedom of Projection Estimators with Applications to Multivariate Nonparametric Regression: Introduction

-In the recent papers \citet{Kaufman14} and \citet{Janson15} the authors argue that in many problems DF might not be an appropriate notion for model complexity.
+In the recent papers \citet{Kaufman14} and \citet{Janson15} the authors argue that in many problems DF might not be an appropriate notion for characterizing model complexity.
 They provide counter examples of situations where DF is not monotone in the model complexity parameter (or DF is unbounded).
 However, most of these counter examples either involve nonconvex constraints or non-Gaussian or heteroscedastic noise --- in \cite{Janson15} it is argued that such irregular behavior happens ``whenever we project onto a nonconvex model".
-Nevertheless, the main applications in our paper, namely, bounded isotonic regression and penalized convex regression, correspond to projections onto polyhedral convex sets with i.i.d.~Gaussian noise so the irregular behavior of DF, observed in some of the counter examples, is not expected to occur here.
+Nevertheless, some of the main applications in our paper, namely, bounded isotonic regression and additive total variation regression, correspond to projections onto polyhedral convex sets with i.i.d.~Gaussian noise so the irregular behavior of DF, observed in some of the counter examples, may not occur here.
 In fact, in Theorem~\ref{thm:iso_bounded_monotone} we prove that for bounded isotonic regression, DF is indeed monotone in the model complexity parameter.

-The paper is arranged as follows.
-We start with a brief review of some useful concepts from convex analysis in Section~\ref{sec:CvxPoly}.
-A brief description of some problems in shape restricted regression and some basic results on the divergence of projection estimators is given in Section~\ref{sec:DF}.
-Sections~\ref{sec:DFCvxPoly}, \ref{sec:DFProjPoly} and~\ref{sec:LipCvxReg} develop our main results in stages, as described above.
-In Section~\ref{sec:SURE} we discuss the use of the divergence of estimators, computed in the paper, to find appropriate tuning parameters in two examples, namely, bounded isotonic regression and penalized multivariate convex regression.
-We relegate all the technical proofs to the appendix.
+The paper is organized as follows.
+In Section~\ref{sec:DF} we provide some basic results on the divergence of projection estimators.
+In Section~\ref{sec:main} we state our main result.
+In Sections~\ref{sec:DFCvxReg}, \ref{sec:DFIso}, and \ref{sec:other_app}, we discuss many applications of our main result to different regression problems.
+In Section~\ref{sec:SURE} we discuss how the characterization of divergence of estimators (computed in the paper) can be useful in model selection (choice of tuning parameter) based on SURE, and illustrate this for bounded isotonic regression and penalized multivariate convex regression.
+We relegate all the technical proofs, graphical illustrations, as well as the derivation of some existing results (such as generalized Lasso) using our main theorem to the supplementary material.